mojotech/scrivener_ecto/README.md

 First, you'll want to `use` Scrivener in your application's Ecto Repo.
 This will add a `paginate` function to your Repo.
 This `paginate` function expects to be called with, at a minimum, an Ecto query.
 It will then paginate the query and execute it, returning a `Scrivener.Page`.
 Defaults for `page_size` can be configued when you `use` Scrivener.
 If no `page_size` is provided, Scrivener will use `10` by default.

 You may also want to call `paginate` with a params map along with your query.
-If provided with a params map, Scrivener will use the values in the keys `"page"` and `"page_size"` before using any configured defaults.
+If provided with a params map, Scrivener will use the values in the keys `"page_number"` and `"page_size"` before using any configured defaults.

 ## Example